m50d/m50d.github.com/_posts/2015-09-23-infrastructure-as-code-is-easy.md

        * Is already operating at it
      * So: defect rate homeostasis
      * The real value proposition is "write fewer tests and have the same number of defects"
-     * But no-one wants to admit that a nonzero defect rate is acceptable to them
+     * But no-one wants to admit to a nonzero defect rate
  * Big companies already adjust e.g. twitter:
    * Initially written in Ruby
    * Fail whale